dimitrik1223/SML-Algorithm-Benchmarks/SML_inividual_project_report.md

 ```
 # Logistic Regression

 `Logistic regression` is also a classical statistical learning model which offers an easily interpretable algorithm, but instead for classification tasks.
 The most common application of logistic regression is binary classfication where the objective is to predict the probability of a certain event occuring (target variable) given a set of features.
 The event of interest can be represented either by a discrete binary label or a probability ranging from 0 to 1.
-Often the probability value as discretized by using a probability threshold (typically 0.5) where any probability equal to or greater is considered a positive response label (typically 1).
+Often the probability value is discretized by using a probability threshold (typically 0.5) where any probability equal to or greater than the threshold is considered a positive response label (typically 1).

 While logistic regression is optimal for binary classification, it is possible to extend the model to support multi-class classification.
 This can be accomplished by dividing the multi-class classification dataset into multiple binary classification datasets and then fitting logistic regression to each one.
 The means by which this is applied can be divided into two different strategies: